Where to stay in Berlin: the best neighbourhoods (2026)

 Get your bearings on the neighbourhoods and must-see sights before choosing where to drop your bags.
 Click a name to jump to its description.

-Mitte: Museum Island & Alexanderplatz Mitte
+Mitte: Museum Island and Alexanderplatz Mitte Borough

-for a first visit
+for a first-time visit

 What to see & do in the area